-The TAMP allows Shoreline Metro to predict the impact of its policies and investment justification decision on the condition of its assets throughout the asset's life cycle, and enhances the ability to maintain a SGR by proactively investing in an asset before the asset's condition deteriorates to an unacceptable level.
+The TAMP allows Shoreline Metro to predict the impact of its policies and justify investment decisions on the condition of its assets throughout their life cycles, and enhances Shoreline Metro's ability to maintain a SGR by proactively investing in an asset before its condition deteriorates to an unacceptable level.

 Shoreline Metro shall establish annual TAM goals, which are separate from annual SGR performance goals, based upon tangible criteria related to asset performance.
-Shoreline Metro has established the following baseline measures.
-TAM goals include monitoring the following criteria, as well as the means of measuring the goal as it compares to actual performance.
+TAM goals include monitoring the following criteria, as well as measuring the goal as it compares to actual performance.

-Criteria Massaura FY 2019 Criteria Measure Goal Actual Safety Risks Number of Accidents per 100,000 Revenue Miles 0.6 TBD System Reliability On Time Performance 95% TBD Maintenance Resources Number of Vehicles Out of Service for 30 or More Days 1 TBD System Performance Missed Trips Due to Major Breakdown, as % of Total Trips < 5% TBD
+Measure FY2020 Criteria Measure Goal Actual Safety Risks Number of Accidents per Year 5 5 System Reliability On Time Performance 95% 95% Maintenance Resources Number of Vehicles Out of Service for 30 or More Days 1 1 System Performance Missed Trips Due to Major Breakdown, as % of Total Trips <5% <5%